jaulie/rag-backend/README.md

 ## Vector Store Integration ##
 Documents are embedded and stored in a proprietary vector store.
-Semantic search is implemented using FAISS.
+Semantic search is implemented using a FAISS index.
 Keyword search simply removes stop words and determines similarity based on keyword count.
 Hybrid search combines both approaches 50/50.
 In future iterations, the hybrid search function could include a slider so that the user can weigh which search option they prefer to be dominant.
+Potential feature: lower accuracy, faster search with LSH or HNSW index if user is willing to compromise on accuracy for speed-up.

 ## Query Endpoint ##
 User enters their query.
 The user can optionally specify the search type (semantic, keyword, or hybrid).